 Update: The issue with Native Forest coconut milk appears to be the source.
 Milk sourced from Thailand typically separates, while the milk sourced from Sri Lanka usually does not.
 Also, I used Whole Foods brand coconut milk for the first time and it is superior to every canned coconut milk I’ve ever used – including Thai Kitchen.
 The milk fat is super dense and there appears to be more of it per can, compared to other varieties.
 If you can get your hands on it, go that route.

 Notes: My favorite thing about this recipe is that it’s super customizable and can take on whatever flavor your little taste buds desire.
 Strawberry?
 Muddle some strawberries and mix them in.
 Lemon?
 Squeeze in a bit of juice and add some zest for an extra kick.
+Peanut butter?
+A few scoops of the natural creamy stuff makes for a delicious peanut butter cream.
 Chocolate?
 I think you know what to do.
 You could also go crazy and add some whiskey and a bit of caramel sauce.
 And then use the boozy whipped cream to smother your favorite chocolate bundt cake.
 Or you can enjoy the creamy white stuff, in its simplest form, atop your favorite caffeinated beverage, with fresh fruit, or with strawberry-coconut shortcakes (which are coming soon).
 I’ve found 2 tablespoons to be perfect, but feel free to add as much or as little sugar as you’d like.
 Oh, and vanilla bean in place of the vanilla extract = ace.

 COCONUT WHIPPED CREAM